unapologeticaf/digital-garden/content/Liar Tarots.md

 - [[XX - Judgement]]
 - [[XXI - The World]]
 ## Minor Arcana
-these are still a work in progress, as I wanted to move on to telling [[Liar's story]] first
+these are still a work in progress, as I wanted to move on to telling [[Liar's story (comic)]] first
 ### Wands
 - [[Ace of Wands]]
 - [[Two of Wands]]